smoeding/puppet-openssl/REFERENCE.md

 **This type is still beta!**

 Generate an OpenSSL private key file.
+The type creates RSA or Elliptic Curve keys depending on the parameter `algorithm`.

 The key can optionally be encrypted using a supplied password.
+Encryption uses the `-passin` option when calling `openssl` so the password is not visible in the process listing.

+The type is refreshable.
+The `openssl_genpkey` type will regenerate the key if the resource is notified from another resource.

 #### Examples